code-423n4/2023-08-verwa/README.md

 ❗️Awarding Note for Wardens, Judges, and Lookouts: If you want to claim your awards in $ worth of CANTO, you must follow the steps outlined in this [thread](INSERT LINK TO THREAD in AUDIT CHANNEL); otherwise you'll be paid out in USDC.

 ⚠️ Note that for this audit, gas optimizations are out of scope.
-The Canto team will not be awarding prize funds for gas-specific submissions.
+The veRWA team will not be awarding prize funds for gas-specific submissions.

 ## Automated Findings / Publicly Known Issues